INNOVATION AND R&D

 Annapolis Valley Advantage: Campus-Based R&D

-Acadia University, the Acadia Entrepreneurship Centre and the Rural Innovation Centre (RIC)
+Acadia University and the Rural Innovation Centre (RIC)

 Acadia University is one of the oldest in Canada and consistently ranks in the top five undergraduate universities in Maclean’s annual review.
 This university community is deeply engaged with business development activities through the Rural Innovation Centre (RIC).

-As an incubator for start-up companies, the RIC forms part of the Acadia Entrepreneurship Centre.
-Research-based tenants include the Acadia Institute for Data Analytics, Acadia Tidal Energy Institute, and Atlantic Wine Institute.
+As an incubator for start-up companies, the RIC houses Research-based tenants including the Acadia Institute for Data Analytics, Acadia Tidal Energy Institute, and other data focused companies.

 Nova Scotia Community College and Geomatics Research Group